 Advisory committees shall consist of at least three members.
-The board of directors shall appoint from its members the members and the chairman of such advisory committees for a period that shall not exceed the (remaining) term of the mandate of the director concerned.
+The board of directors shall appoint from its members the members of such advisory committees for a period that shall not exceed the (remaining) term of the mandate of the director concerned.

-Advisory committees shall have the right to invite third parties, including non-directors, to take part in their meetings.
+Advisory committees shall have the right to invite third parties, including SIPEF nondirectors, to take part in their meetings.